carlosipe/techlondon-slackform/README.md

 # Setup

-Copy the .env-sample file to .env and fill in the Typeform and Slack config parameters.
+* Copy the .env-sample file to .env and fill in the Typeform and Slack config parameters.
+* Run `npm install` to install the dependencies

 # Obtaining the configuration parameters